HeikoBlomenkamp/100-days-of-linux/r2-log.md

 thinkperl: Deleted a quote from Think Java; inserted a description of the escape sequence for the newline character; other minor changes.

 ### R2D13
+thinklua: Modified the formatting of recent text; modified the challenge counter; deleted a comment in main/s01_05_00_01.lua source code.

+### R2D14